How To Store Compost Properly? Get Your Job Done With 9 Tips

-Composting is the reprocessing of organic compounds, and it comprises microbes that need moisture, nutrients, and aeration to proliferate.
+Compost storage is an essential process.
 Compost decreases nutrients and volume gradually, without a doubt, but poorly managed composting destroys them much faster.
 Therefore, storing compost correctly keeps it safe from the elements and prevents it from rotting until you reuse it.
 How to store compost properly?

-There are many helpful and practical tips to keep it, including:
+There are many helpful and practical tips for compost storage, including:

-- Place the lid above the compost pile
+• Place a lid on the compost pile

 If you are curious about these methods, let’s scroll down to learn in detail!